L1bra1/RigidFlowPP/README.md

 # RigidFlow++
 This is the PyTorch code for [Self-Supervised 3D Scene Flow Estimation and Motion Prediction using Local Rigidity Prior (T-PAMI 2024)](https://www.computer.org/csdl/journal/tp/5555/01/10530455/1WWdXdJBbTW).
 In this repository, we apply RigidFlow++ to  self-supervised 3D scene flow estimation.
+For the codes in self-supervised motion prediction, please refer to [RigidFlowPP-Motion](https://github.com/L1bra1/RigidFlowPP-Motion).
 The code is created by Ruibo Li (ruibo001@e.ntu.edu.sg).

 ## Prerequisites
 - Python 3.7.16, NVIDIA GPU + CUDA CuDNN, PyTorch (torch == 1.9.0),